 On August 18, 2013, I suddenly felt dizzy.
 It had been a nice Sunday afternoon.
-I remember what I was wearing: a mauve colored peasant blouse and white pedal pusher pants.
+I remember what I was wearing: a mauve colored peasant blouse and white pants.
 I remember that the sun was shining through the dining room windows and my cats were curled up on the couch.
 It had been a good day, because I had spent the day in prayer.

 I spent the day in prayer for many reasons.
 I felt disconnected from God and disconnected from people.
-I prayed an earnest prayer for God to do whatever he needed to do to help me to reconnect with him.
-You see about 20 years earlier I had been a devoted follower of Christ.
+I prayed an earnest prayer for God to do whatever he needed to do to help me to reconnect with Him.
+You see about 20+ years earlier I had been a devoted follower of Christ.
 I had even picked up my life in North Carolina and moved it to Washington DC to be part of a church expansion.

-I remember my faith soaring at that time, and I was an eager witness to others about Christ.
+Back in those days I remember my faith soaring at that time, and I was an eager witness to others about Christ.
 But somewhere along my journey I became disillusioned by the death of my mother and failed relationships.
 I became a legalistic Christian and lived a life of drudgery.
 I eventually turned myself back over to the world and all its enticing lies about where happiness comes from.

 For anyone who’s ever fainted, you know something is off because your world begins to shake a bit.
 Although I’ve never experienced an earthquake, I imagine the quaking I felt in my body would be likened to a tremor.
-Sometime later I opened my eyes.
-My whole body was tingling.
+Sometime later I opened my eyes and my whole body was tingling.
 Nothing below my shoulders moved, no matter how hard I tried.
 All I could see were ceiling tiles and I felt completely disoriented.
 Somewhere between the refrigerator and the floor I had fallen backwards, probably hit the stove handle just right to snap the C3 vertebrae in my neck.

-I knew I was paralyzed.
+My whole body was tingling and I knew I was paralyzed.
 I remember thinking to myself, okay – this is how it is.
 I was in and out of consciousness for the next day and a half.
-When I was awake, I spent time praying and reciting Scriptures that I had memorized for challenging life moments.
-Although I never expected a life moment like this one.
+When I was awake, I spent time praying and reciting bible passages that I had memorized for challenging life moments; although I never expected a life moment like this one.
 And please don’t think I’m a spiritual giant.
 I was terrified, and this was all I knew to do.
 My coworker came the morning of the second day with the police.
-The door was broken down and I was found laying on the kitchen floor.
+The door was broken down and I was found lying on the kitchen floor.
 Close to death.

 Prior to the fall I had just returned from a vacation in Cancun a few months earlier and had kept up my tan via the tanning bed.
 My hair was streaked with blonde from being in the Mexican sunshine and $200 highlights at the salon.
 I worked out.
 I took walks.
 I had been athletic most of my life and so I was fit and muscular.
-I had a closet full of clothes, a bunch of new furniture because I had just moved, a new car, many friends, and a close-knit family.
+I had a closet full of clothes, a bunch of new furniture because I had just moved, a new car, friends, and a close-knit family.

 After a long hospitalization, I went to live in a nursing facility.
 My family members didn’t feel they could provide adequate care so this was the only alternative.
 After having such a carefree, independent, active lifestyle, I was suddenly completely dependent on the nursing staff to live.